ahmadnazir/ahmadnazir.github.io/blog/posts/2016-04-15-enable-finger-print-reader.md

 ---
-title: Setup the finger print reader on Lenovo X1 Carbon on Ubuntu 14.04
+title: Setup the fingerprint reader on Lenovo X1 Carbon on Ubuntu 14.04
 ---

-Following libraries are required to use the finger print reader.
+Following libraries are required to use the fingerprint reader.

 ```
 sudo add-apt-repository -y ppa:fingerprint/fprint